dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-usage.md

 ---
 type: docs
-title: "Dapr actor .NET usage guide"
+title: "Author & run actors"
 linkTitle: "Authoring actors"
 weight: 200000
 description: Learn all about authoring and running actors with the .NET SDK
 ---

-## Authoring actors
+## Author actors

 ### ActorHost

+The `ActorHost`:

+- Is a required constructor parameter of all actors
+- Is provided by the runtime
-The `ActorHost` is a required constructor parameter of all actors, and must be passed to the base class constructor.
+- Must be passed to the base class constructor
+- Contains all of the state that allows that actor instance to communicate with the runtime

 ```csharp
 internal class MyActor : Actor, IMyActor, IRemindable